 develop an understanding of the workplace and the connection between learning and earning.

+A customer must have unexpired employment authorization documents to participate in Work Experience services.

 This chapter defines three services that are included within Work Experience:

 Work Experience Placement (section 14.3): Assists the customer in securing an appropriate Work Experience site